banzai-cicd/banzai/README.md

 ```

 ## BanzaiCfg
 The BanzaiCfg is the object passed to the `banzai()` entrypoint in your Jenkinsfile.
 The Map that you pass in is mapped to typed [BanzaiCfg](src/com/ge/nola/cfg/BanzaiCfg.groovy) objects.
-The specific typed objects are referenced throughout the following documentation.
+The BanzaiCfg properties are referenced throughout the following documentation.

 ### appName
 **String** <span style="color:red">*</span>